How to fix: Missing required / recommended attribute

 Google evaluates each vehicle to check for data quality issues and policy violations.
-Additionally, Google excludes the entire inventory for dealers when, because of data quality issues, we cannot provide a good user experience for those dealers.
+Additionally, Google may exclude the entire inventory when we cannot provide a good user experience for a dealer.

 Resolve the data quality issues so your inventory has more high-quality vehicles that are eligible to show in results.

 How to fix: The dealer is currently in review by Google